-With the spring semester in full swing, most University of Mississippi students are focused on studying for midterms and getting ready for spring break.
-However, students involved in the UM Center for Innovation and Entrepreneurship’s marquee event of the semester have a little bit more than bluebooks and beaches on their minds.
+Students involved in the University of Mississippi Center for Innovation and Entrepreneurship’s marquee event of the semester have a little bit more than bluebooks and beaches on their minds this spring.

 The Gillespie Business Plan Competition is a contest held every spring at UM.
-Students, both graduate and undergraduate, are encouraged to submit an original business plan in hopes of winning a cash prize.
+Both graduate and undergraduate students are encouraged to submit an original business plan in hopes of winning a cash prize.
 From here, judges deliberate which ideas have the most potential, and call back students for the semi-final round.

 In the semi-final round, students prepare a presentation no longer than eight minutes and answer questions posed by judges.
 In the final round, students present their ideas again, but this time, they accompany their presentations with a 10-page business plan.
 Business ideas ranking in the top three spots receive cash prizes and an opportunity to jumpstart their business.

 Richard Gentry, Ph.D., an associate professor of management at UM and competition administrator, has been working with the contest about six years.
-This year, they have had more entries than every before.
+This year, they have had more entries than ever before.